gamaliel-ai/gamaliel-prompts/README.md

 - Improve or add prompt templates
 - Expand user profiles for new audiences
-- Refine or add theological guardrails
+- Refine or add theological guidelines
 - Suggest new features or documentation

 ## License